aave/aave-v3-horizon/docs/Horizon/Horizon-overview.md

 #### Configuration

 - `enabledToBorrow` set to `false` to prevent borrowing.
-- Liquidation Protocol Fee set to `0`.
+- Liquidation Protocol Fee set to `0` (otherwise liquidations will revert in RwaAToken due to `transferOnLiquidation`).
 - RWA aToken Manager contract address granted the RwaAToken admin role in the ACL Manager.
   - further granular RwaAToken admin permissions will be configured in the RWA aToken Manager contract itself.
   - Token Issuers or relevant admin will be granted admin permissions on the RwaAToken corresponding to their specific RWA asset.